As an Amazon Associate, Brew Smartly earns from qualifying purchases. That comes at no extra cost to you. How this works.

-I initially thought that these small appliances won’t be able to brew enough coffee for me but I was in fact surprised at the 40 ounces water tank capacity.
-This means more coffee from a rather compact machine so no need to recurrently refill.
+I initially thought that these small appliances wouldn’t be able to brew enough coffee for me, but I was, in fact surprised at the 40 ounces water tank capacity.
+This means more coffee from a rather compact machine, so no need to recurrently refill.

-The two-inch touch display screen in black and white is incredibly easy to operate through which you can control the settings to brew your cup of coffee.
-You can easily select high altitude settings, choose the varying volume of coffee, the strength of your coffee from bold, regular or light which means more control over the flavor intensity.
-You get to select from a wide range of beverages, to be exact, you get to choose over 500 options from tea or hot coca, etc.
+The two-inch touch display screen in black and white is incredibly easy to operate, through which you can control the settings to brew your cup of coffee.
+You can easily select high altitude settings, choose the varying volume of coffee, the strength of your coffee from bold, regular, or light which means more control over the flavor intensity.
+You get to select from a wide range of beverages, to be exact, you get to choose over 500 options from tea or hot cocoa, etc.

 The status area in on the screen indicates when your brew is ready or when it is still brewing.
 It even informs you when the appliance needs maintenance.

 There are prominent push buttons through which you set the appliance to default settings and even start the brewing process, so there are no chances of messing up your coffee.
 Both the models by Keurig have the same brewing buttons and control panel settings.

 Both K200 and K250 belong to the line of Keurig 2.0 brewing system, which means the appliances have more advanced features than you can imagine.
 Thanks to the trademark technology, the pods inserted are recognized by the brewer, and the default settings are set to optimal settings for that specified beverage type.

 So, no more juggling with your brew settings anymore at 6 in the morning, just insert your pod, and you are good to go!

 Descaling solution is only provided by K250 and not by K200, so you might want to make a note about that.
 However, both the appliances are reasonably easy to clean thanks to the removable drip tray and water reservoir, which are detachable and portable.